arseeeeN/open_data_project/README.md

 There is a python script (`setup_db.py`) to help you with that.
 The database schema is also given in `setup_db.sql`.
 Once you have the database file (called `open_data.db` and placed in the `./data` directory) everything in the app should correctly display.

+Alternatively there is already a database in the repository which can be downloaded via git LFS.